ShawnMcCool/dot-filer/README.md

 #### Convenience

-You can run dotfiler from the directory that you installed it to by running `bin/dotfiler` from command line.
+You can run dot-filer from the directory that you installed it to by running `bin/dotfiler` from command line.

 For convenience you might choose to do one of the following: